2010 Boise State Broncos football team

 The 2010 Boise State Broncos football team represented Boise State University in the 2010 NCAA Division I FBS football season.
 The Broncos were led by fifth-year head coach Chris Petersen and played their home games at Bronco Stadium.
 They entered the 2010 season with winning streaks of 14 games overall and 25 games in regular-season play.
 This was the Broncos' final season as a member of the Western Athletic Conference, as the school announced on June 11, 2010, that it would leave the WAC for the Mountain West Conference effective July 1, 2011.

 The Broncos finished the season 12–1, 7–1 in WAC play to claim a share of the WAC title with Nevada and Hawaii.
 The title was their third straight and eighth in the last nine years.
 They were invited to the Maaco Bowl Las Vegas where they defeated Utah 26–3.

-Previous season

-The Broncos finished the regular season undefeated, 13–0, for the second year in a row and fourth time in six years and won their seventh WAC title in eight years.
-They rose in the top 25 polls to as high as #4 in the Coaches and Harris polls before finishing the regular season at #6 in every major poll.
-Being ranked in the top 8, they were in position to receive an automatic bid to a BCS game, but another non-automatic qualifier, Mountain West champion TCU, was ranked #4 and received the automatic-bid.
-However, Boise State would become the first non-AQ team to receive an at-large bid to a BCS game as they were selected to play TCU in the Fiesta Bowl.
-This was the second consecutive time Boise State and TCU faced off in a bowl game, with the 2008 Poinsettia Bowl being the first (a TCU victory, which ruined Boise State's undefeated season) and the first time two teams from non-AQ conferences played each other in a BCS game.
-The Broncos would knock off the favored Horned Frogs 17–10 to finish the season 14–0 to become only the second team in Division I FBS history to finish a season 14–0 (2002 Ohio State; Alabama also would finish the season 14–0 three days after the Fiesta Bowl).

 Recruiting

 Pre-season

 Expectations for this season's team were arguably the highest in the program's history.
 The Broncos returned 23 of the 24 players who started in their 2010 Fiesta Bowl win over TCU.
-The only loss was cornerback Kyle Wilson, who was selected in the first round of the NFL Draft by the New York Jets.
+The only loss was cornerback Kyle Wilson, who was selected in the first round of the NFL draft by the New York Jets.
 Before the season, the Broncos were in the top 5 of most publications' early top 25 rankings, including #2 by Mark Schlabach of ESPN and Lindy's.
 In both polls they were only ranked behind defending BCS National Champions Alabama.